fred-r/CMSIS-Zone/Examples/STM32L5/README.md

 for installing all required packages.

 The templates are in the folder: *handlebars*
-The generated code will be storedin the folder: *handlebars_gen*
+The generated code will be stored in the folder: *handlebars_gen*

 The codegen is invoked this way: